toastbrotch/docs.bhoreal.com-archive/README.md

 Here you'll find the archived documentation for the Bhoreal controller.

-To view this documentation, visit [our website](blob/master/docs/start.md), where the documentation is hosted.
+To view this documentation, visit [this website](docs/start.md), where the documentation is hosted.

 ### License